KrysztofN/krysztofn.github.io/README.md

 Active learner and problem solver who enjoys collaborating with others on projects that push the boundaries of what's possible.
 Whether it's debugging a tricky algorithm or architecting a new application, I'm always eager to dive in.

 ## Current Focus 🎯
-Deepening my understanding of fundamental CS concepts while staying up-to-date with modern technologies and best practices in software development.
+Deepening my understanding of fundamental DSA concepts while staying up-to-date with modern technologies and best practices in software development.
 Building projects that not only showcase my technical skills but also demonstrate my ability to create practical solutions to real-world problems.

 ## Let's Connect 🤝